 My background and experience in bankruptcy and appellate work uniquely positions me to address two key ancillary issues that frequently confront my clients as litigation unfolds—dealing with insolvent adversaries and defending favorable rulings, judgments, and verdicts on appeal.
 Having also litigated construction defect, mechanic’s lien, contract, insurance, indemnification, and statute of limitation/statute of repose issues from all sides, I can effectively advise our clients to minimize their risk.

 I litigate complex commercial matters in industries ranging from technology to logistics and insurance, and in a variety of practice areas, including antitrust, insurance, and trade secrets.
 I coordinate strategy for, handle administrative appeals regarding, and litigate all manner of FOIA and state public records act matters.

-The construction industry is on the leading edge of significant structural changes that will fundamentally alter how services are delivered and projects are built.
-Strategic adoption of disruptive technologies (drones and 3-D printing, to name two high-profile examples) will give savvy owners and contractors alike advantages over less adaptive competitors.
-These new technologies will raise new legal issues as well, as the law evolves to meet the pace of change.
+The construction industry is on the leading edge of structural changes that will fundamentally alter how services are delivered and projects are built.
+New technologies will raise new legal issues as well, as the law evolves.

 U.S. Supreme Court

 U.S. Court of Appeals, Ninth Circuit

 U.S. District Court, Eastern District of California

 U.S. District Court, Northern District of California